What do you mean by multi-cluster support?

 What are some key multi-cluster use-cases?

 Perhaps the most common use case for a multi-cluster service mesh is to connect on-premises and cloud environments easily.
-For example, using a multi-cluster mesh you can securely connect your cloud services to the legacy services running in on-prem clusters.
+For example, using a multi-cluster mesh you can securely connect your cloud services to the legacy services running in on-premises clusters.

 Public clouds are also often used to scale out from an on-premises datacenter during particular events when your services need to handle an increased load.